Welcome to Food and Nutrition Services!

 Will Food be available for my student/s?

 Yes, every Friday each school will have a drive through/walk-up distribution pick-up opportunity where families will receive 5 days’ worth of nutrition and lunch meals for their student/s.
 Distribution times will be from 8:30am – 12:30pm.
-Our first day of distribution would be Friday, August 14, the first Friday before school starts.
+Distribution is every Friday, subject to change during holidays.

 Do I have to pay for the food?